Andre Green: Slovan Bratislava

 On 19 August 2021, Green was named in the Slovan Bratislava squad registered on the UEFA website for a Europa League tie against Olympiacos.
-He did not travel with the club to their away leg of the game - but Sheffield Wednesday confirmed later that night that Green had joined the Slovak Super Liga side for an undisclosed fee.
+He did not travel with the club to their away leg of the game - but Sheffield Wednesday confirmed later that night that Green had joined the Slovak First Football League side for an undisclosed fee.
+He became the first Englishman to feature for Slovakia's most successful club.

 Green made his Fortuna Liga debut on 22 August 2021, in a 1–0 away victory over Sereď.
 He scored his first goal for the club on 26 August 2021, in a 2–2 Europa League draw to Olympiacos.
 He would score his first career hattrick in a 7–0 cup victory over Jednota Malinec.
-On 3 April 2022, Slovan defeated Spartak Trnava to effectively seal the Slovak Super Liga title, Green's first major trophy.
+On 3 April 2022, Slovan defeated Spartak Trnava to effectively seal the Slovak First Football League title, Green's first major trophy.
 Green stated that this justified his decision to leave England and pursue a career in Slovakia.

+Rotherham United

+On 2 August 2023, Green returned to England signing with Championship club Rotherham United on a free transfer, following the expiry of his Slovan Bratislava contract.
+In October 2023, Green suffered a ruptured Achilles tendon in a training session, which was estimated to keep him out for around a year.

+Green departed the club at the end of the 2024–25 season.

+Panserraikos

+On 8 July 2025, Green joined Super League Greece club Panserraikos on a two-year deal.